Deformations of Calabi-Yau varieties with $k$-liminal singularities: Abstract

 \section{Abstract}

-The goal of this paper is to describe certain nonlinear topological obstructions for the existence of first order smoothings of mildly singular Calabi-Yau varieties of dimension at least $4$.
-For nodal Calabi-Yau threefolds, a necessary and sufficient linear topological condition for the existence of a first order smoothing was first given in \cite{F}.
-Subsequently, Rollenske-Thomas \cite{RollenskeThomas} generalized this picture to nodal Calabi-Yau varieties of odd dimension, by finding a necessary nonlinear topological condition for the existence of a first order smoothing.
-In a complementary direction, in \cite{FL}, the linear necessary and sufficient conditions of \cite{F} were extended to Calabi-Yau varieties in every dimension with $1$-liminal singularities (which are exactly the ordinary double points in dimension $3$ but not in higher dimensions).
-In this paper, we give a common formulation of all of these previous results by establishing analogues of the nonlinear topological conditions of \cite{RollenskeThomas} for Calabi-Yau varieties with weighted homogeneous $k$-liminal hypersurface singularities, a broad class of singularities that includes ordinary double points in odd dimensions.
+The goal of this paper is to describe certain nonlinear topological obstructions for the existence of first-order smoothings of mildly singular Calabi--Yau varieties of dimension at least $4$.
+For nodal Calabi--Yau threefolds, a necessary and sufficient linear topological condition for the existence of a first-order smoothing was first given in \cite{F}.
+Subsequently, Rollenske--Thomas \cite{RollenskeThomas} generalized this picture to nodal Calabi--Yau varieties of odd dimension, by finding a necessary nonlinear topological condition for the existence of a first-order smoothing.
+In a complementary direction, in \cite{FL}, the linear necessary and sufficient conditions of \cite{F} were extended to Calabi--Yau varieties in every dimension with $1$-liminal singularities (which are exactly the ordinary double points in dimension $3$ but not in higher dimensions).
+In this paper, we give a common formulation of all of these previous results by establishing analogues of the nonlinear topological conditions of \cite{RollenskeThomas} for Calabi--Yau varieties with weighted homogeneous $k$-liminal hypersurface singularities, a broad class of singularities that includes ordinary double points in odd dimensions.